AE-HYU/controller_pkg/README.md

 - **Speed Limiting**: Reduce speed in tight spaces
 - **Rollback**: Return to last safe state if needed

-Configure safety parameters in `config/safety_monitor_config.yaml`.
+Configure safety parameters in the controller configuration file.

 ## Key Topics